 “The court system, the penal code, the respect for jurisprudence, and the value system of justice—even if they were not applied fairly to Indians in the colonial era—are all worthy legacies,”

 ‘That’s as may be.
 But in the process Britain has saddled us with an adversarial legal system, excessively bogged down in procedural formalities, which is far removed from India’s traditional systems of justice.’

 ‘They acted graciously in defeat.
 They were benevolent by giving us independence.’

 ‘Freedom is never given’, replied the republican.
-It has always to be wrested from the oppressor.’
+It has always been wrested from the oppressor.’

 Allow me to compliment you on your facility for the English language,’ said the anglophile.
 ‘Doesn’t that confirm that at least in one respect you’ve benefited from their presence?’

 ‘The British made it absolutely clear that it was only taught to serve their own purpose.
 Lord Macaulay wrote and I quote: ‘We must do our best to form a class who may be interpreters between us and the millions whom we govern; a class of persons Indians in blood and colour, but English in taste, in opinion, in morals, and in intellect.’
 This is the same politician who also said, ‘A single shelf of a good European library was worth the whole native literature of India and Arabia.’